 New Ways of Working

-So knowing who will be in, when, what they are doing and who they are collaborating with, we can start to create the workplace strategy and continue to develop team by team across the business.
+By understanding who will be in, when, what they are doing, and who they are collaborating with, you will have the tools to create the workplace strategy and develop team relationships over time.

-Below is a sample of about 5% of the WEX Engagement tool dashboard output
+Below is a sample of about 5% of the WEX Engagement Platform dashboard output.

 The Agile Organization

-Technology has released employees from the chains of the traditional office desk or cubicle, opening up a world of places to work: the office, home, business center, co-working spaces, and coffee shop.
-For employees and the business, it should be a frictionless experience.
+Technology has released employees from the chains of the traditional office desk or cubicle, opening up a world of places to work: the office, home, business center, co-working spaces, or a coffee shop.
+For your employees and business, it should be a frictionless experience.

-Hybrid (agile) working is enabled in a workplace by applying Activity Based Working* design principles ensuring that the various tasks being undertaken are best supported.
-It is likely that most focus or general process tasks are best suited to remote working, whilst collaboration tasks, particular ideation, knowledge exchange, onboarding and learning are better supported and achieve improved outcomes by taking place face to face in a supportive workplace environment.
+Hybrid (agile) working is enabled in a workplace by applying Activity Based Working* design principles that ensure that the various tasks being undertaken are best supported.

-The most successful workplaces are those that allow employee choice and flexibility of hybrid working, whilst also re-engineering their processes and procedures.
+The most successful workplaces are those that allow employee choice and flexibility of hybrid working, as well as modifying their processes and procedures.

-*Activity based working is a workplace model which offers employees the flexibility, choice, and autonomy to work in the best worksetting for a specific task.
-The workplace is designed around a range of work settings strategically placed throughout the floor to offer variety, ambience and the functionality required for a particular task, from informal and formal collaborative and open settings for team-based tasks, to focus booths or closed spaces for individual tasks and so on.
+*Activity Based Working is a workplace model which offers employees the flexibility, choice, and autonomy to work in the best work-setting for a specific task.
+The workplace is designed around a range of work settings strategically placed throughout the floor to offer variety, ambiance, and the functionality required for a particular task, from informal and formal collaborative and open settings for team-based tasks, to focus booths or closed spaces for individual tasks and so on.

-We use our deep dive WEX Engagement tool to simply and quickly capture and report all of this.
+We use our deep dive WEX Engagement Platform to simply and quickly capture and report all of this data.

 How do I develop my new workplace design?